Keep Wales Safe

 - getting on your bus or train

 Children under the age of 11, people with breathing difficulties or people with a physical or mental illness or impairment or disability don’t have to wear a face covering.
-Children over the age of 11 must wear a face covering unless they’re disabled or suffer from breathing difficulties.

 The Welsh Government's full list of exceptions can be found here